catgoose/nvim/README.md

 - Create `cmp` source for `primeflex`
 - Create function to rename current file and references to that file in typescript/vue files
+- Figure out what is using `gnn` mapping